 It is necessary to consider your requirements and what you want to be able to do before buying a package.
 There are often different levels of functionality in different versions of a program.
-Consider both the ability to get data into the product and also the reporting requirements that you have.
+Consider both the ability to get data into the product and the reporting requirements that you have.

-Online "cloud" based accounting packages are fast becoming the norm, and you will not incur any upfront costs - simply pay a monthly fee for its use.
-These may have integrated payroll too if you have employees in your business.
+Online "cloud" based accounting packages are fast becoming the norm, and you will not incur any upfront costs, instead paying a monthly fee for its use.
+These may have integrated payroll too, if you have employees in your business.

-If you are already using desktop-based accounting software, it is often possible to migrate to a cloud based system at no cost.
+If you are already using desktop-based accounting software, it is often possible to migrate to a cloudbased system at no cost.

-The Government requires businesses to submit VAT information to HMRC quarterly as part of their "Making Tax Digital" project.
-This started in April 2019 and you should consider a computerised accounting package from the outset that enables you to comply with this new obligation.
+The Government requires businesses to submit regular information to HMRC as part of their "Making Tax Digital" project.
 We can advise on the most suitable accounting software for your business.